Women's Air Force

-Women in the Air Force (WAF) was a program which served to bring women into limited roles in the United States Air Force.
+The Women's Air Force (WAF) was a program which served to bring women into limited roles in the United States Air Force.
 WAF was formed in 1948 when President Truman signed the Women's Armed Services Integration Act, allowing women to serve directly in the military.
 The WAF program ended in 1976 when women were accepted into the USAF on an equal basis with men.

 WAF was distinct from the Women's Auxiliary Ferrying Squadron (WAFS), a small group of female civilian transport pilots that was formed in 1942 with Nancy H. Love as commander.
 WAFS was folded into the Women Airforce Service Pilots (WASPs) in 1943; WASP was disbanded in December 1944.

 Life in the WAF

 When the USAF was officially formed in 1947, a number of former Women's Army Corps members (WACs) continued serving in the Army but performed Air Force duties, as the Air Force did not admit women in its first year.
 Some WACs chose to transfer to the WAFs when it became possible.

 At its inception in 1948, WAF was limited to 4,000 enlisted women and 300 female officers.
 Women were encouraged to fill many different roles but were not to be trained as pilots, even though the United States Army Air Corps had graduated their first class of female pilots in April 1943 under wartime conditions.
 The WAF directorship was to be filled by a non-pilot.
 All WAFs were assigned ground duties, most ending up in clerical and medical positions.

 Women who were already pilots and who would have been good candidates for WAF leadership were instead diverted to the Air Force Reserves.
 For example, Nancy Harkness Love, founder and commander of the Women's Auxiliary Ferrying Squadron (WAFS) and executive of the Women Airforce Service Pilots (WASPs), was awarded the rank of lieutenant colonel in the Reserves in 1948 after it was directed to admit women.
 Jacqueline Cochran, who had volunteered in the RAF and had demonstrated solid leadership in greatly expanding the WASP program, was similarly directed to join the Reserves in 1948 within which she rose to the rank of lieutenant colonel in 1969.
 Female pilots in the Reserves were classified as federal civilian employees, not active military personnel.